Puppy Care

 Signs Of Illness In Puppies

 Young puppies are susceptible to illnesses and diseases that can be very serious.
 This is why puppy vaccinations are so important.
 However, puppy vaccinations alone will not prevent all illnesses.
 The key to preventing illness is being diligent in monitoring your puppy's behavior for symptoms.
-If you observe any of the following symptoms in your puppy, contact your vet immediately:
+If you observe any of the following symptoms in your puppy, contact us immediately:

 • Lack of appetite